kg-bias/kg-bias.github.io/index.md

 Submission files should not exceed 8 pages with additional pages allowed for references.
 Reviews are double-blind; author names and affiliations must be removed.
 All submissions must be written in English and submitted as PDF files formatted using the sigconf template: https://www.acm.org/publications/proceedings-template.

-Submissions should be made electronically through Easychair.
+Submissions should be made electronically through https://easychair.org/conferences/?conf=kgbias2020.

 ### Important Dates
 * Apr 27 - KG-BIAS submission deadline